How To Protect Trees From Deer: The Best Deer Deterrent

 You’d be surprised at what will attract deer besides trees and shrubs.
 They’ll enter your yard for pet food dishes and/or bird feeders.
 They are also attracted to yew, cedar, maples, rhododendron, and roses, and more, so spray those plants with deer repellant.

 In addition to your physical barrier, choose plants that dear aren’t fond of, such as those with spines, strong odors, fuzzy leaves, or fern-like foliage.
-Install sprinklers that run on motion detectors to scare deer away as you watch and laugh.
+Install sprinklers that run on motion detectors to scare deer away.

 The #1 Way To Protect Trees From Deer